csu-cs/csci-235/docs/notes/03-input.md

     +   `ignore(INT_MAX, '\n'); // ignore until newline.`
         *   `INT_MAX` is a constant defined in the `climits` header that holds the maximum value for an integer.

-The `cin.putback()` function places previous character extracted by the get function from an input stream back to that stream.
+The `cin.putback()` function places the previous character extracted by the get function from an input stream back to that stream.

-The `cin.peek()` function returns next character from the input stream.
+The `cin.peek()` function returns the next character from the input stream.

 -   It does **not** remove the character from that stream.